(image via Virginia Nurses Association)

 For many small nonprofit organizations and associations, revenue generated from membership dues is nearly 50% less than top associations (source: Here).
 Because small organizations may have a limited audience to collect dues from, non-dues revenue is essential.
 Non-dues revenue is money that is made by an association that is not a membership fee.
 Collecting non-dues revenue can be difficult for small associations because of the challenges they face to support programs that could become a source for non-dues revenue.
 However difficult creating such programs may be, it is beneficial to diversify your organization’s revenue stream.

-It's undeniable that digital tools have had an incredible impact on influencing public policy and the government relations profession.
-From nonprofit staff to lobbyists and everyone in between, the adoption of digital tools and strategies has proved valuable in shaping legislation.
-It's important to understand trends in lobbying and advocacy in order to ensure that your organization - or your client organization - can make an impact in the digital age.
+It's undeniable that digital tools are more and more having an incredible impact on influencing public policy and on the government relations profession.
+From nonprofit staffs to lobbyists and everyone in between, the adoption of digital tools and strategies has proved valuable in shaping legislation and regulations.
+They have also applied data and analytics to a field once left up to hoping a meeting went well.
+Now nonprofits, associations, and government relations professionals can understand where their supporters lie, how many messages are going to legislators, and use that as proof of efficacy.

 Muster is pleased to announce the opening of a new office space in Arlington, Virginia.
 Expanding into the greater D.C. area opens a new and exciting chapter for the team as the company grows its presence around the beltway.